-If you don’t do Attention Autism these are still fab activities to do with kids to improve attention skills.
-You can also use the activities to support speech and language development.
+If you don’t do Attention Autism these are still great activities to do with kids to improve attention skills.
+The activities are good to support speech and language development too.

 Attention Autism Attention Builders